Vyse vs Neon matchup in Valorant

 The Sentinel (Vyse) vs Duelist (Neon) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Vyse's Sentinel abilities serve different purposes than Neon's Duelist kit, meaning direct fights often feature non-equivalent utility exchanges.

-Vyse has favorable matchups against 12 agents and unfavorable matchups against 5 agents in Valorant.
-Vyse's strongest matchup is against Tejo with a 100.0% win rate.
-The most challenging matchup is Phoenix at 25.0% win rate.
+Vyse has favorable matchups against 14 agents and unfavorable matchups against 5 agents in Valorant.
+Vyse's strongest matchup is against Sage with a 100.0% win rate.
+The most challenging matchup is Skye at 0.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent